 It started with a headache.
 A headache that lasted 4 days.
+I was unknowingly on the brink of making a list—what almost dying taught me about living.

 A headache that no medication, coffee, hot shower, cold shower, nor amount of sleep could subdue.
 I called my doctor, I’ve had headaches before and this was no cause for concern, he said.
 And then, in the middle of the night… it popped.